elproffesore/textarium/README.md

 [](txt/#bush&annotations=A($to_read_the_text(681,507,255,255,255),$you_can_scroll_left(638,476,255,255,255));A($to_read_our_reaction_essay(805,723,255,255,255),$scroll_on_the_right(855,690,255,255,255)))
 In 1945, Vannevar Bush wrote a visionary essay that urged scientists to redirect their creative capacities from weapons of war to instruments for the intellect.
 In this article, he develops the idea of the Memex, a desk-sized device imagined to mimic the mind's associative workings in order to store and link information.

-*This is Textarium, a visual interface created in 2025 for interpreting textual sources.*
+*This is Textarium, an experimental interface created in 2025 for interpreting textual sources.*

 [](txt/#bush&annotations=!2_mountain_of_research(795,516,255,252,65))